zerotier/ZeroTierOne/README.md

 ZeroTier - A Planetary Ethernet Switch
 ======

-ZeroTier is a software-based managed Ethernet switch for planet Earth.
+ZeroTier is an advanced SDN Ethernet switch for planet Earth.
 It erases the LAN/WAN distinction and makes VPNs, tunnels, proxies, and other kludges arising from the inflexible nature of physical networks obsolete.
 Everything is encrypted end-to-end and traffic takes the most direct (peer to peer) path available.

-This repository contains ZeroTier One, a service that provides ZeroTier network connectivity to devices running Windows, Mac, Linux, iOS, Android, and FreeBSD and makes joining virtual networks as easy as joining IRC or Slack channels.
-It also contains the OS-independent core ZeroTier protocol implementation in [node/](node/).

 Visit [ZeroTier's site](https://www.zerotier.com/) for more information and [pre-built binary packages](https://www.zerotier.com/download.shtml).
 Apps for Android and iOS are available for free in the Google Play and Apple app stores.